Error Handling

 Introduction

-LIEF manages the errors using
+LIEF manages errors using:

-1. The exceptions (removed since LIEF 0.13.0)
+1. Exceptions (deprecated and removed since LIEF 0.13.0)

 2. std::expected (tl::expected)